 8.6.1 Definition

 The element langRule is used to express the language of a given piece of content.
-The langPointer attribute points to the markup which expresses the language of the text selected by the selector attribute.
+The langPointer attribute points to the markup that expresses the language of the text selected by the selector attribute.
 This markup MUST use values that conform to [BCP47].
 The recommended way to specify language identification is to use xml:lang in XML, and lang in HTML.
-The langRule element is intended only as a fall-back mechanism for documents where language is identified with another construct.
+The langRule element is intended only as a fallback mechanism for documents where language is identified with another construct.

 Example 50: Pointing to language information via langRule